Last Updated on November 11, 2023 by Louisa

 - What do you think about the relationship between Pak and Young?
 What about the relationship between Michael and Mary?
 Did that seem disturbing to you?

-- Who did you think set the fire at the beginning of the book, and did that change as you continued reading?
+- Who did you think set the fire at the beginning of the book, and did that change as you continue reading?

 - Did you think Elizabeth started the fire?
 Or was she wrongly accused?